BACHELOR THESIS / 2020-2021 / SOLO PROJECT

 Immunotherapy at home

-People affected by allergies often encounter additional challenges in life and may fear situations that others find enjoyable.
-Allergen immunotherapy is the only known process that can provide long-term relief.
+Allergen immunotherapy is the only known process that can provide long-term relief for people affected by allergies.
 Currently, the treatment is not only complex but also extremely time-consuming, and the prevalence of allergies is expected to increase in the future.
 Therefore, I have developed a system concept aimed at significantly enhancing the treatment experience for patients.

 * Product family